Mads Meier Jæger

 Welcome to my website.
 I am Professor of Sociology at the University of Copenhagen.

-My research revolves around social stratification and mobility, cultural lifestyles, and applied econometrics.
+My research revolves around social stratification and mobility, lifestyles, and applied econometrics.
 I have published in peer-reviewed journals such as American Sociological Review, American Journal of Sociology, and Social Forces.

-Most importantly, I am a proud father of two.
+Above all, I am a proud father of two.
 In my spare time, I enjoy analog photography, music, and a good run.
 Please feel free to contact me if you're interested in my work.
 My Twitter handle is @MadsJaeger